zesterer/euc/README.md

 - MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-at the disgression of the user.
+at the discretion of the user.